 What Do You Do If There Is a Dispute?

-Let’s say you notice a problem with your new home, you report it, and the builder repairs the issue.
 However, the repair work was not done to your satisfaction.
 Most new home warranties provide for mediation if there is a dispute, followed by mandatory binding arbitration if mediation is unsuccessful.
-If you think your warranty rights were violated, Bray suggests reaching out to a consumer protection agency or an attorney for help.

-Though home warranties can seem confusing and intimidating at first, with a little background research you can make sure that you’re prepared to handle any issues that may come up.
+Though new home warranties can seem confusing and intimidating at first, with a little background research you can make sure that you’re prepared to handle any issues that may come up.

 Seve Kale is an award-winning freelancer writer and former content intern for NewHomeSource.
 She graduated from the University of Texas at Austin in December 2013 with a degree in Government, Humanities and Spanish.